Managers have a lot on their plate

 In fact, asking for help has been given all sorts of terms in the business world: delegation, outsourcing, team building, optimization, efficiency design.
 What do these have in common?
 Need and solutions.
 Help.

 This is what separates great leaders from average ones.
-The ability to ask for help.
+The art of asking for help - one of the powerful leadership tips.

 The best leaders know they cannot tackle the week alone, but they don’t see this fact as a minus point.
 Having too much work means an opportunity to pass responsibility onto to another, paving the way for future leaders to demonstrate mastery.
 The best managers know which team member to go to for the latest research, for the meeting summary, for help brainstorming the community event.
 These managers have strategically built their team around their own weaknesses, choosing to surround themselves with colleagues who will make them sharper and more efficient.